shreyaarg/shreyaarg/README.md

+                                           EXPERTISE IN CODING

-- 👋 Hi, I’m @shreyaarg
+- 👋 Hi, I’m @shreyaarg.
-- 👀 I’m interested in coding projects
+- 👀 I’m interested in coding projects.
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning data structures.
-- 💞️ I’m looking to collaborate on projetcs with c and java
+- 💞️ I’m looking to collaborate on projetcs with c and java.
-- 📫 reach me out for any help
+- 📫 reach me out for any help related to above mentioned areas of interest

 <!---
 shreyaarg/shreyaarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.